judith-tonhauser/projective-probability-ARCHIVED/plan.md

 **20 predicates**

+Explanation for table:
+- Projectivity column:
+	- "yes":  predicate is generally taken to be factive or we have evidence that it is
+	- "no": predicate is generally taken to be non-factive or we have evidence that it is
+	- "yes?": evidence is shaky but the complement may be projective
+	- "no?": evidence is shaky but the complement doesn't look projective
+- Entailment column:
+	- "yes": complement is entailed
+	- "no": complement is not entailed
+	- "no?": complement is not entailed in the strictest sense, but may be taken to be

 - 7 predicates (at the top) that are clearly projective and veridical (yes/yes)
 - 4 predicates (at the bottom) that are clearly not projective and not veridical (no/no)
+-

 | Predicate  | reason for inclusion  | projective?   | veridical?  |